 Let’s explore each of these.

 People love messaging.
 People use messaging apps more than they do social networks.
-The combined active users is larger in number than the combined active social network user base!1
+The combined active users are larger in number than the combined active social network user base!1

-Not only are people using messaging apps more than social networks, messaging is proving to be far more “sticky” than traditional apps.
+Not only are people using messaging apps more than social networks, but messaging is also proving to be far more “sticky” than traditional apps.

-Not only are there more monthly active users on messaging apps than on social network, people are also spending more time in messaging apps than the social networks:
+Not only are there more monthly active users on messaging apps than on social network, but people are also spending more time in messaging apps than social networks: